On this page

 Special rules restrict full-time students from claiming most benefits.
 Instead, students are expected to fund themselves through student funding - eg, loans and grants, rather than benefits.
 You need to start by working out who is a full-time and who is a part-time student (sometimes termed ‘receiving education’).
 See CPAG’s Benefits for Students in Scotland Handbook for more information.

-Part-time students can usually continue to get their benefits as before, although this may include having to continue looking for and being available for work if you are claiming universal credit or jobseeker’s allowance.
+Part-time students can usually continue to get their benefits as before, although this may include having to continue looking for and being available for work if you are claiming universal credit.

-Full-time students usually cannot get benefits for living cost support at all, but there are exceptions.
-These exceptions mainly apply to parents, disabled students, and young people with no parental support.
+Full-time students usually cannot get benefits for living cost support or rent at all, but there are exceptions.
+These exceptions mainly apply to parents, disabled students, students living with a non-student partner, and young people with no parental support.

 Some benefits are not affected by studying.
-The main ones unaffected are child and working tax credits, child benefit, and disability benefits such as adult disability payment.
+The main ones unaffected are child benefit, and disability benefits such as adult disability payment.

-Full-time students cannot get carer’s allowance.
-Most full-time students, however, will be eligible for the new carer support payment.
+Most full-time students are eligible for the new carer support payment.
 For more information see CPAG in Scotland’s factsheet Students and carer support payment

 Main groups of full-time students who can claim benefits